ilearnio/riot-ssr/README.md

 })
 ```

 In order to make the renderer to wait untill all of your asynchronous stuff will be completed, you need to run `this.asyncStart()` before your async calls and `this.asyncEnd()` after they are ready (or better see higher level approach below).
-You can use this functions as many times you want, for your every async call, but they must to always go together.
+You can use this functions as many times you want (for your every async call), but they must to always go together.

 ```html
 <some-component>